acts-project/acts/CONTRIBUTING.md

 setup:

 * add the user 'atsjenkins' as a developer to your fork
-* from your project page go to "Settings -> Services -> JIRA" clear the field "Username" and leave it empty
+* from your project page go to "Settings -> Integrations -> JIRA" clear the field "Username" and leave it empty

 **Important:** The second option is needed due to some limitations in the GitLab